rhartlage10/Spring2020-CEG2350/Final-Review.md

 ### networking
 * application layer
+    * language that applications and servers use to communicate
+      * protocols include HTTP, SSL, FTP
     * web servers, ssh, file share
 * transport / protocol layer
+    * data transmission characteristics of applications
-    * TCP - handshake protocol where the connecting system and the system being connected to are constantly in communcation about recieving packets
+    * TCP (Transmission Control Protocol) - handshake protocol where the connecting system and the system being connected to are constantly in communcation about recieving packets
-    * UDP - the connecting system is going to request information, and the system being connect to doesn't care if you got it or if was correct.
+    * UDP (User Datagram Protocol) - the connecting system is going to request information, and the system being connect to doesn't care if you got it or if was correct.
     * Ports (and some common services on those common ports)
         * SSH or SFTP runs on port 22
         * HTTP runs on port 80
         * HTTPS runs on port 443
 * network / internet layer
+    * how to move packets from a source to a destination
     * subnets - filter what is seen as "local" traffic
+      * 10.23.2.0/24 = 255.255.255.0
+      * subnet mask defines what is local traffic
     * routes
+      * Definition: defines how traffic goes out and back in
+      * $ route –n # displays routing table
     * ip - outside of my system - assign to a system (we can base this on a MAC address for some hardware verification if wanted)
         * public ip - this would access global communcation
         * private ip - usually behind a router that then allows communcation with the outside world
     * gateway
-    * dns (hostname)
+    * dns (hostname) -  DNS = Domain Name Service
-    * dhcp
+      * Set a system hostname (for local system):
+         * Windows: Powershell - Rename-Computer -NewName “NEW-PC-NAME”
+         * Linux: Edit ‘/etc/hostname’ OR hostnamectl set-hostname “NEW-HOST-NAME”
+    * dhcp: Dynamic Host Configuration Protocol
+      * allows a device to automatically get its configuration from the network.
+      * No manual entering of settings
+      * No duplication of IPs
 * physical layer
+    * how to send raw data across physical medium
+      * AKA Link layer or host-to-network layer
     * network interfaces (can be found with ifconfig in linux or with ipconfig in Windows)
         * Linux list these as eth0, wifi0, lo
         * Windows